Nathan Mensah

-Nathan Mensah (born 9 April 1998) is a Ghanaian professional basketball player for U-BT Cluj-Napoca of the Romanian Liga Națională, the ABA League and the EuroCup.
-Known for his immense 7 ft 5 in wingspan, he played college basketball for the San Diego State Aztecs.
+Nathan Mensah (born 9 April 1998) is a Ghanaian professional basketball player for Petkim Spor of the Basketbol Süper Ligi (BSL).
+Known for his 7 ft 5 in wingspan, he played college basketball for the San Diego State Aztecs.

 High school career

 Mensah grew up playing soccer in Ghana.
 At the age of 13, he began playing basketball after being recruited to play in a tournament.
 Mensah was spotted by Kwaku Amoaku and moved to the United States to attend Prolific Prep.
 In August 2017, he averaged 13.8 points and 7.4 rebounds per game for Team Africa in the Adidas Global Nations event.
 Mensah transferred to Findlay Prep before his senior season.
 Rated a four-star recruit, Mensah committed to playing college basketball for San Diego State in October 2017, choosing the Aztecs over Oregon, Oregon State, USC and Texas Tech.

 College career

 As a freshman at San Diego State, Mensah averaged 5.6 points and 5.5 rebounds per game.
 On 28 December 2019, Mensah requested to be substituted during the second half of a game against Cal Poly, due to shortness of breath.
 He was diagnosed with a pulmonary embolism, forcing him to miss the remainder of the season.
 Mensah averaged 6.9 points and 6.8 rebounds per game as a sophomore.
 As a junior, he averaged 8.1 points and 6.1 rebounds per game.
 Mensah was named Mountain West Defensive Player of the Year as a senior as well as Honorable Mention All-Mountain West, and helped lead the Aztecs to their first Final Four and national championship game.